unnmd/swift-book/TSPL.docc/ReferenceManual/Expressions.md

 }
 ```

-If the body of a closure includes a try expression,
+If the body of a closure includes a `throws` statement or a `try` expression
+that isn't nested inside of a `do` statement with exhaustive error handling,
 the closure is understood to be throwing.
+If a throwing closure throws errors of only a single type,
+the closure is understood as throwing that error type;
+otherwise, it's understood as throwing `any Error`.
-Likewise, if it includes an await expression,
+Likewise, if the body includes an `await` expression,
 it's understood to be asynchronous.

 There are several special forms